ucsf-wynton/wynton-website-hpc/docs/transfers/globus.md

 7. A representation of your UCSF Box files will appear in the Globus panel.

-8. Log in to another Globus Collection to transfer files from your UCSF Box file repository to another collection.
+8. Log in to another Globus Collection to transfer files to or from your UCSF Box file repository to another collection.

 ## Transferring files